12142020-dotnet-uta/P2_RepeatCommitters/README.md

 # InHarmony

 ## Introduction

+  InHarmony is a social space for independent musicians.
+The main purpose of inHarmony is to share original music, collaborate, make friends, discover new artists, and expand your fanbase.
 This project was developed with ASP.NET Web API in the Visual Studio IDE.
-It implements song management, account and message services by making use of HTTP methods.
-It utilizes Spotify and Soundcloud third-party APIs for finding published songs on those platforms.
+It implements song management, account and message services by making use of simple HTTP methods.
+It utilizes Spotify and Soundcloud third-party APIs for finding published songs on the respective platforms.
 Early API development testing was done using Postman.
 The backend services are tested with mock data via xUnit tests, and the frontend is tested with spy objects via Jasmine and Karma.
 An Azure DevOps pipeline is used for CI/CD and the results of the tests are published to SonarCloud.

 ## Tech Stack

   - C#
   - ASP.NET Web API
   - Postman